brainhack-school2020/ADHDsubtypes_project/README.md

 ## Tools

-    Git and GitHub
+ * Git and GitHub
-    Jupyter Notebook
+ * Jupyter Notebook
-    Python : main packages : pandas,MNE-BIDS, SNFpy based on previous markdown Visualization packages via python
+ * Python : main packages : pandas,MNE-BIDS, SNFpy based on previous [markdown](https://github.com/rmarkello/snfpy)
+ * Visualization packages via python

 ## Deliverables

 At the end of this project, we will have:

-    A Jupyter notebook markdown describing thoroughly all the steps of our project Python script of main analyses .
+ - A Jupyter notebook markdown describing thoroughly all the steps of our project
+ - Python script of main analyses .
-    OSF project management
+ - OSF project management
-    Complete published repository access to all commits and changes of our projects
+ - Complete published repository access to all commits and changes of our projects

-## Results

 Coming soon !